marcduiker/azure-functions-university/lessons/typescript/durable-functions/advanced/advanced-patterns-lesson.md

    const onboardingTasks = []
    ```

 4. Push the onboarding Activity Functions that we defined before into the array.
-Hand over the input available via the `context` object to the Activity Function.
+Hand over the input data available via the `context` object to the Activity Functions.

    ```typescript
    onboardingTasks.push(context.df.callActivity("AccessCardCreationActivity", context.bindingData.input))